 - Has seen a 700% increase in overall traffic on the platform

 - 1000% growth in the value of money added to the Paytm accounts

-- Average transaction value has increased by 200%
+- The average transaction value has increased by 200%

 - Mobile app downloads have increased by 300%